Mardeg/svgklondike/README.md

 ☑Accessibility: visual completion indicator for deaf users

+☑Add: hint feature

 ☐Add: autoplay to completion when Deck is empty and all cards are face-up

-☐Add: hint feature

 ☐Add: country flags in the centre of the bottom border for translation and different card symbols